Evaluation Metrics

 Arguments

-• reference_corpus: list of lists of references for each translation.
+• reference_corpus: List of lists of references for each translation.
 Each reference should be tokenized into a list of tokens.

-• translation_corpus: list of translations to score.
+• translation_corpus: List of translations to score.
 Each translation should be tokenized into a list of tokens.

-• max_order: maximum n-gram order to use when computing BLEU score.
+• max_order: Maximum n-gram order to use when computing BLEU score.

-• smooth=false: whether or not to apply.
-Lin et al. 2004 smoothing.
+• smooth=false: Whether or not to apply Lin et al. 2004 smoothing.

 Example: